SSRR/SSRR2013/README.md

 The SSRR conference website is based on the Kitchensink Skeleton from [DocPad](https://github.com/bevry/docpad).
 DocPad is a static website generator based on JavaScript.
 When the generation is done, you can move the resulting files to a web server (html and css files).

+There is 2 github repositories:

+* one containing the source file of the website : [https://github.com/SSRR/SSRR2013](https://github.com/SSRR/SSRR2013)
+* one containing only HTML and CSS generated files: [https://github.com/SSRR/ssrr.github.com](https://github.com/SSRR/ssrr.github.com)

 ## Getting Started

 1. [Install DocPad](https://github.com/bevry/docpad) if you want to generate a local version of the website on your machine